Attorney for Termination of Parental Rights

 Abandonment & Child Custody

 Imagine for a moment that it is the mother trying to terminate the father’s parental right.
 If she succeeds, then the father no longer has the right to legal custody, which is the ability of making decisions on the health, welfare, and safety of the child.
-Furthermore, the father will no longer have the right to visitation or custody, either.
+Furthermore, the father will no longer have the right to child custody, either.
 They are effectively cut out from the child’s life.

 That is an example of a manner in which you can terminate parental rights within the category of abandonment.